Facelift

 A facelift involves repositioning the multiple deeper layers of the lower half of the face and neck to restore the facial shape and definition combined with a gentle tightening of the skin.
 Restoration of the neck is normally performed at the same time to provide a unified look to the lower half of the face.

-The purpose of a facelift is not to improve skin texture or superficial skin wrinkles.
-Simply stretching out the skin to rid it of lines looks unnatural and alters facial features by stretching and flattening them.
+Others erroneously believe that a facelift can improve skin texture or superficial skin wrinkles.
+On the contrary, simply stretching out the skin to rid it of lines often looks unnatural and alters facial features by stretching and flattening them.
 Instead, a facelift is meant to tighten the underlying tissues in order to restore facial structures and contour shape.
-Some trimming and tightening of the skin does occur in facelift, but the effect is intended to be subtle and natural-looking.
-For improvement in skin texture, procedures such as dermabrasion, injectable dermal fillers, microneedling, or chemical peel can be combined with a facelift (or used in isolation).
+Some trimming and tightening of the skin does occur in a facelift, but the effect is intended to be subtle and natural-looking.
+For improvement in skin texture, procedures such as dermabrasion, injectable dermal fillers, microneedling, or chemical peels can be combined with a facelift (or used in isolation).

 Who Are Good Candidates for Facelift Surgery?

-Good candidates for facelift surgery are in good overall health but have begun to experience some drooping of facial fat, muscles, and skin.
-They may also have jowls or loose skin in the neck area.
-Deep folds in the face or a double chin may be factors as well.
+Good candidates for facelift surgery are in good overall health but have begun to experience sagging of the facial skin and fat.
+They likely also have a neck area with jowls, loose skin, bands, or fat bulges.

-Men and women both are good candidates for a facelift, although the ideal placement of incisions will vary between the genders due to differences in hairstyles and hairline.
-Most people who opt for a facelift are between the ages of forty-five and seventy-five, but older patients can be good candidates as well.
-Consult with Mark Richards, M.D. to see if facelift surgery is right for you.
-He can also help patients decide if they have better facial plastic surgery options.
+Men and women can both be good candidates for a facelift, although the ideal placement of incisions will vary between the genders due to differences in hairstyles and hairline.
+Most people who opt for a facelift are between the ages of 45 and 75, but older patients can be good candidates as well.
+Consult with Mark Richards, M.D. to see if facelift surgery or another procedure is right for you.

 What Are the Potential Risks of Facelift Surgery?